open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 curl localhost:8080/jobs | jq
 ```

-Your sample output should look something like this:
+Your sample output should look like this:

 ```json
 {